As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

-Cold and flu prevention tips include simple measures such as washing your hands to getting your flu shots on time.
+Cold and flu prevention tips include simple measures such as washing your hands and getting your flu shots on time.

 14. Stay hydrated

-There’s a lot of focus on staying hydrated in summer to replenish the water lost through perspiration.
+There’s a lot of focus on the importance of staying hydrated in summer to replenish the water lost through perspiration.
 It’s equally important to stay hydrated in the colder seasons too.